Priyanshu4/sdp/README.md

 ### Utility Scripts
 - `plot_solid_fraction_distribution.py`
-     - Plots the solid fraction distribution for the entire dataset, as well as for the the train, validation and test data.
+     - Plots the solid fraction distribution for the entire dataset, as well as for the the train, validation and test data
-     - Plots are saved to `xrd-ml/plots` in a timestamped subdirectory
      - Has `split` and `balance` arguments
 - `submit_xrd_jobs.py`
      - Script we used to automate submission of jobs to run XRD on .bin files
      - Can detect missing timesteps and automatically submit jobs by temporarily modifying and executing the `Job-Submission-Individual-Files-V1.0.sh` file which is stored along with our data on the HPC

-All scripts can be run with the `-h` parameter to see their description and arguments.

 ### Python Helper Modules
 These files are not meant to be executed directly, but provide helper functions that are used by our model training and utility scripts.